-It is run by our speech and language therapist and occupational therapist, using the SOS Approach to Feeding.
-The SOS (Sequential-Oral-Sensory) Approach to Feeding Program was developed by Dr. Kay Toomey and is used worldwide to treat feeding issues in infants, children, and adolescents.
+It’s run by our Speech and Language Therapist and Occupational Therapist, using the SOS (Sequential-Oral-Sensory) Approach to Feeding Program, developed by Dr. Kay Toomey and is used worldwide to treat feeding issues in infants, children and adolescents.
 For more information about SOS Approach to Feeding, visit the Toomey & Associates – SOS Approach to Feeding website.

 Assessment and Treatment Using the SOS Approach to Feeding

-The Sequential Oral Sensory (S.O.S.)
-Approach to feedings is a multi-disciplinary program for assessing and treating children with feeding difficulties and weight/growth problems from birth to 18 years.
+The SOS Approach to feeding is a multi-disciplinary program for assessing and treating children with feeding difficulties and weight/growth problems from birth to 18 years.

-It integrates posture, sensory, motor, behavioral/learning, medical and nutritional factors to comprehensively evaluate and manage children with feeding/growth problems.
+It integrates posture, sensory, motor, behaviours/learning, medical and nutritional factors to comprehensively evaluate and manage children with feeding/growth problems.

 The SOS Approach focuses on increasing a child’s comfort level by exploring and learning about the different properties of food.
 The program allows a child to interact with food in a playful, non-stressful way, beginning with the ability to tolerate the food in the room and in front of him/her; then moving on to touching, kissing, and eventually tasting and eating foods.